-I use Ghost for my blog, and I realized that I could schedule all of my posts upfront.
+I use Ghost for my blog, and I realized that I could schedule all my posts upfront.
 It took around 15 minutes to schedule up to December 2021.

 Here’s what it looks like:

 Almost any modern blogging software will allow you to use scheduling.
-Aside from Ghost, you can definitely use it on Medium, WordPress, or Wix.
+Aside from Ghost, you can use it on Medium, WordPress, or Wix.

 For my sanity, I chose to publish one new post every Friday at 15:00.
 Maybe your frequency will be one blog post every two weeks?
 Perhaps you’ll publish two pieces in a week?
 It’s your choice.
 Make sure your frequency is reasonable.

 The critical part to remember is that you need to stay consistent throughout the year.
 My suggestion is to start with one frequency you know you’ll be able to accomplish, and then once you finish writing all posts for that frequency until the end of the year, start adding more.

 If there are no consequences for failure, this won’t work.
 You’ll miss out on your deadline, nobody will know, and life will continue.

 In the next section, I’ll give you an idea of making it count.

 What would happen if you missed your deadline for publishing a new blog post?

 For me, it’s quite a bit of embarrassment and a lack of professionalism — the reason being that for every blog piece I publish, Ghost automatically sends it to my email subscribers.